 When your looking for a folding bike there are several considerations.
-The main one being where you wll be using it.
+The main one being where you will be using it.

 The best folding bike for an urban commuter may not be the right bike for the person using it at a camp site or riding it off road.

 We narrowed it down to 5 folding bikes that were great all around choices with one of being a dual suspension mountain bike.

 Quick Answer: The 5 Best Folding Bikes For 2017

 - Schwinn 20-inch Loop Folding Bike